 In case (I) there is no simple by Theorem~\ref{t:nosolspecialcases}(a).

 In case (II), the conditions on $q$ ensure that the arrows from $i$ to $j$ and from $j$ to $i$ are represented in the simple module by $1\times 1$ matrices with product zero.
-Thus one of the matrices is zero, and hence the restriction of the representation to one part or other of the quiver will be a non-trivial subrepresentation, contradicting simplicity.
+Thus one of the matrices is zero, and hence the restriction of the representation to one of the parts of the quiver will be a non-trivial subrepresentation, contradicting simplicity.

-For case (III), first suppose that the extended Dynkin quiver is star-shaped.
-Then the conditions ensure that by restriction one obtains a representation of a multiplicative preprojective algebra for the full subquiver of $Q$ given by the extended Dynkin subquiver together with vertex $j$.
-This representation must also be simple, but this is impossible by Theorem~\ref{t:nosolspecialcases}(b).

-On the other hand, suppose the extended Dynkin quiver is of type $\tilde{A}_n$.
-We may suppose that the arrow connecting $j$ and $k$ is $a:j\to k$ and the extended Dynkin quiver has vertices and arrows
+In case (III), the conditions ensure that the representation restricts to give a representation of a multiplicative preprojective algebra for the full subquiver $Q''$ of $Q$ given by the extended Dynkin subquiver together with vertex $j$, and moreover this representation must also be simple.
+If the extended Dynkin quiver is star-shaped, this is impossible by Theorem~\ref{t:nosolspecialcases}(b).
+Suppose therefore that the extended Dynkin quiver is of type $\tilde{A}_n$.
+Since, up to isomorphism, the multiplicative preprojective algebra doesn't depend on the orientation of the quiver, we may assume that $Q''$ has shape